Anna Blanco: Life and career

-Blanco was born in Caracas, Venezuela.
-She is a vocalist and singer-songwriter, she studied popular music performance in Canada, where she lived for three years.
-She is also ending her bachelor's degree in popular music performance (vocals) and songwriting at a London institution.
-She plays piano and guitar.
+Anna Blanco Flores was born 29 December 1999 in Caracas, Venezuela.
+She is a vocalist and singer-songwriter, and studied popular music performance in Canada.

 Pageantry

 El Concurso by Osmel Sousa 2023

-Blanco began her career in the pageantry systems by entering in the third season of El Concurso by Osmel Sousa released in 2023, where she represented the state of Trujillo winning the competition in Nueva Esparta.

-After winning, she was designated on January 18, 2024, to compete in Miss Charm 2024 contest scheduled to be held in Vietnam, but withdrew from participation.
+Blanco entered and won the third season of El Concurso by Osmel Sousa released in 2023, representing the state of Trujillo.
+On January 18, 2024, Blanco was to compete at Miss Charm 2024, to be held in Vietnam, but withdrew.